Microchip-MPLAB-Harmony/mc_apps_pic32cm_mc/apps/bldc_bc_hall_pic32_cm_mc/readme.md

   - TC3 peripheral is used as a timer to measure the time elapsed between two consecutive hall edges
   - TC4 peripheral is used as an internal 1 mS timer counter

+  **PDEC Peripheral**:
+  - PDEC is used in Hall mode to detect the hall pattern change.
+  - PDEC VLC interrupt is generated when hall pattern changes.

 - **EIC**:
   - External Interrupt Controller detects hardware over-current fault input and generates a non-recoverable fault event for TCC0, thereby shutting down the PWM in the event of an over-current fault
   - External Interrupt control also detects hall sensor edges allowing the software to update the commutation pattern